The Underlying Cause of Most Illness and Disease

 - Difficulty healing from injury or overuse

-- Low immune system, often have a cold
+- Low immune system, often fighting a cold

-- Suffering from one or more of the following: asthma, arthritis, chronic fatigue syndrome, fibromyalgia, digestive disorders, hypertension, osteoporosis, cancer, pre-diabetes, diabetes, sinusitis, Parkinson’s, MS, Hashimoto’s Thyroiditis, rheumatoid arthritis, lupus, psoriasis, scleroderma, heart disease, tendonitis, acne, other autoimmune disorders.
+- Suffering from one or more of the following conditions: asthma, acne, chronic fatigue syndrome, fibromyalgia, digestive disorders, hypertension, osteoporosis, heart disease, cancer, pre-diabetes/diabetes, Parkinson’s, MS, Hashimoto’s Thyroiditis, rheumatoid arthritis, lupus, psoriasis, scleroderma, or any other autoimmune disorder

 How many of these inflammatory behaviors are active in your life at this moment?